auxiliaries

 Model 3 - Dimerization

 The third model considers a set of trajectories moving all in the same environment.
-They have all the same properties: diffusion coefficient, anomalous exponent and radius.
+They have all the same properties: \(D\), \(\alpha\) and radius \(r\).
 If two particles get closer than a distance \(2r\), they bind with probability \(P_b\) creating a dimer.
 Similarly, two dimerized particles may unbind with probability \(P_u\).
-The latter defines two diffusive states.
+This results in two diffusive states.
 Just as before, we can define the diffusion coefficients and exponents of both states.
-Here is an example of such process:
+Let’s see an example:

-Ds = 1, # radius of the particles
+r = 1, # Radius of the particles

 Model 4 - Immobile traps